 List honors, scholarships, and awards you received while studying.
-You can list these items after your education, if you have less than three items to list.
+List these items after your education, if you've got less than three items to list.

-If you have received more than three distinctions, it’s better to list them in a separate section called “Honors and Awards.”
+If you've received more than three distinctions, it’s better to list them in a separate section called “Honors and Awards.”

 Include the name of the institution that granted the award, and the date it was awarded to you.
 Here's an example format to follow:

 Here are some sample resumes to highlight your education: